Updated: Jun 27

 Also many brands may have ‘dry skin’ or ‘oily skin’ etc products, although I find it makes more sense to try to balance the skin so it can function as best possible.
 A less is more approach is also always important so if you are using an oil (opposed to a cream) opt for adding a few drops to your palm then pressing it into your face.
 For your body rubbing it in is fine and you can always add in a mini self massage too.

 Other things to consider is what products or routines you are doing ‘topically’, meaning ‘on’ the skin, like how you wash or cleanse your face for example.
-I have written a blog specifically for this that you can find under ‘My 5 top tips for clearer gorgeous glowing skin’ which also talks about the importance of keeping things simple to not confuse your skin.
+I have written a blog specifically for this that you can find here, which also talks about the importance of keeping things simple to not confuse your skin.

 I hope this helps and shines a little light on the world of oils.